Blockchain Patent Landscape: How the research trends look like?

 Fintech players like Bank of America, MasterCard, Visa have been taken over by companies like IBM and Intel.
 Further, in recent years you can see retail giants like Walmart joining the party.
-It is interesting to see Walmart in the list of top patent filers.
-The retail giant has started transforming itself into a technology company.
+It is interesting to see Walmart in the list of top patent filers as the company’s strategy made it transformed itself into a technology company.

-The chart below depicts the blockchain research trend over the last decade in the US:
+The chart below depicts the blockchain patent filing trend over the last decade in the US:

 Where these patents are being filed?